The Bible: Read it! Believe It! Practice it! Then live it!

 Focus on the Psalms, Proverbs and New Testament first.

 The Psalms found in the Old Testament comprised the ancient hymnal of God’s people.
 The poetry was often sent to musicians—but not always.
 The psalms express the emotion of the individual poet to God or about God.
-Different types of psalms were written to communicate different feelings and thoughts regarding a psalmist’s situation.
 The book of Psalms expresses worship.
 Throughout its many pages, Psalms encourages its readers to praise God for who He is and what He has done.
 The Psalms illuminate the greatness of our God, affirm His faithfulness to us in times of trouble, and remind us of the absolute centrality of His Word.
 As the Psalms present a clear picture of God lovingly guiding His people with His love and mercy that endures forever.

 accomplishes something no other biblical book does: it simply compiles numerous short instructions for living an effective life on earth each day.
 Proverbs tells us not just how to be as God’s Servant, but how we must be towards our fellow men.
 While other books articulate profound theological truths, lengthy narratives of triumph and failure, or prophetic preaching to a disobedient people, Proverbs concerns itself completely with instructing people in the path of wisdom.
 The writers of the book recognized the varied circumstances of a person’s life and provided principles to apply in a variety of situations rather than instructions to follow in only a few specific instances.
 Proverbs states its theme explicitly very early in the book: “The fear of the Lord is the beginning of knowledge”(Proverbs 1:7).
 The fear of the Lord refers to our viewing God with the Reverence, He deserves.
 It means living our lives in obedience to His words; holding God in the highest estimation, and depending on Him with humble trust.
 In so doing, we live our lives under the authority and direction of God, as we acknowledge Him in all our ways.